senaite/senaite.core/src/senaite/core/tests/doctests/AnalysisTurnaroundTimeForZeroValues.rst

     >>> expected == durations
     True

 Earliness in minutes.
-Note the value for Cu is negative (is late), and the value for Mg is 0 (no Turnaround Time) set:
+Note the value for Cu is 0 (Turnaround Time set to 0 days, 0 hours, 0 minutes):

     >>> map(lambda an: int(round(an.getEarliness())), analyses)
     [0]

 Lateness in minutes.
-Note that all values are negative except for Cu:
+Note that Cu has a value of 0:

     >>> map(lambda an: int(round(an.getLateness())), analyses)
     [0]

-Because one of the analyses (Cu) is late, the Analysis Request is late too:
+Because the analyses (Cu) is not late, the Analysis Request is not late:

     >>> ar.getLate()
     False